Cocoanetics/DTFoundation/readme.markdown

 Documentation
 -------------

-Documentation can be browsed online at http://cocoanetics.github.com/DTFoundation or installed in your Xcode organizer via feed URL http://cocoanetics.github.com/DTFoundation/DTFoundation.atom
+Documentation can be [browsed online](http://cocoanetics.github.com/DTFoundation) or installed in your Xcode Organizer via the [Atom Feed URL](http://cocoanetics.github.com/DTFoundation/DTFoundation.atom).

 Usage
 -----

-The DTFoundation.framework is using the "Fake Framework" template put together by Karl Stenerud (https://github.com/kstenerud/iOS-Universal-Framework).
+The DTFoundation.framework is using the "Fake Framework" template put together by [Karl Stenerud](https://github.com/kstenerud/iOS-Universal-Framework).

 1. Include the DTFoundation.framework in your project.
 2. Import the DTFoundation.h in your PCH file or include the individual header files where needed.